benoitpas/aoc-2019-haskell/README.md

 # Day 13
 with the existing opcode interpreter, there are really no difficulties in the first part.
 I tried to use `where` in the solution as I'm quite comfortable with `let` as `let` is also present in the ML family of languages.
 I also find the `let .. in` a very elegant as it really makes it very explicit it is an expression.

+Part 2 is really more involved !
+Knowing the number of blocks to break is in the hundreds (c.f. part 1), either I can implement a full working version of the game or I can try to understand the logic of how points are counted.

+The first approach is interesting to learn how to do an interactive application with Haskell.
+In some ways it is the less risky but potentially the one that requires more work.

+How quickly I can solve the problem with the second approach really depends on how complicated is the scoring mechanism.

+Thinking about it, a third approach may be easier: this looks like a game of 'pong' so I could implement a logic where the 'paddle' follows the ball and let the program run until there are no bricks left.
+No visualization or user interaction required !